-Our Company has obtained registrations for its trademarks, which include \dhanlo\, \dhanlo\ and \Dhon\ for the mobile application-based lending business.
+Our Company has obtained registrations for its trademarks, which include adhanipsy, adhanimi, adhanibiz, adhanimi, adhanimi for the mobile application-based lending business.
 However, we may not be able to prohibit the use of our intellectual property by any third party and may, in the future, face claims and legal actions by third parties that may use, or dispute our right to use, the logos and brand names under which our business currently operates.
 We may be required to resort to legal action to protect our logos and brand names.
 Any adverse outcome in such legal proceedings may impact our ability to use our logos, brand names and other intellectual property in the manner in which such intellectual property is currently used or at all, which can have a material adverse effect on our business and our financial condition.
-Further, we do not own the trademark for the \dhanl\ logo as appearing in this Prospectus.
+Further, we do not own the trademark for the Chani logo as appearing in this Draft Prospectus.
 We have made applications for the same.
 However, our efforts to protect our intellectual property may not be adequate.
 As a result, we may be exposed to risks associated with intellectual property infringement and misappropriation claims by third parties.

-50. This Prospectus includes certain unaudited interim financial statements, which has been subject to limited review, in relation to our Company.
+51. This Draft Prospectus includes certain unaudited interim financial statements, which has been subject to limited review, in relation to our Company.
 Reliance on such information should, accordingly, be limited.

-This Prospectus includes certain unaudited interim financial statements in relation to our Company for the quarter and six month period ended September 30, 2021, in respect of which the Statutory Auditor of our Company have issued their limited review report dated November 30, 2021.
-As this financial information has been subject only to limited review and not to an audit, any reliance by prospective investors on the unaudited interim financial statements as at and for the six months period ended September 30, 2021 should, accordingly, be limited.
+This Draft Prospectus includes certain unaudited interim financial statements in relation to our Company for the quarter and nine months period ended December 31, 2021, in respect of which the Statutory Auditor of our Company have issued their limited review report dated March 25, 2022.
+As this financial information has been subject only to limited review and not to an audit, any reliance by prospective investors on the unaudited interim financial statements as at and for the quarter and nine months period ended December 31, 2021 should, accordingly, be limited.

-51. Certain facts and statistics are derived from publications not independently verified by our Company, the Lead Managers or their respective advisors.
+52. Certain facts and statistics are derived from publications not independently verified by our Company, the Lead Managers or their respective advisors.

-The information in the section titled "Industry Overview" of this Prospectus has been derived from the report provided by CRISIL titled "NBFC Report 2021" dated October 2021 provided by CRISIL Limited (the "Report").
+The information in the section titled "Industry Overview" of this Draft Prospectus has been derived from the report provided by CRISIL titled "NBFC Report 2021" dated October, 2021, provided by CRISIL Limited (the "Report").
 While our Company has taken reasonable care to ensure that the facts and statistics presented are accurately reproduced from such sources, they have not been independently verified by our Company, the Lead Managers or their respective advisors and, therefore, they make no representation as to the accuracy of such facts and statistics, which may not be consistent with other information compiled within or outside India.
-Due to possibly flawed or ineffective calculation and collection methods and other problems, the facts and statistics in this Prospectus may be inaccurate or may not be comparable to facts and statistics produced for other economies and should not be unduly relied upon.
+Due to possibly flawed or ineffective calculation and collection methods and other problems, the facts and statistics in this Draft Prospectus may be inaccurate or may not be comparable to facts and statistics produced for other economies and should not be unduly relied upon.
 Further, there can be no assurance that they are stated or compiled on the same basis or with the same degree of accuracy as may be the case elsewhere.

-52. We may rely on direct selling agents (DSAs)/partners to sell our products across the country.
+53. We may rely on direct selling agents (DSAs)/partners to sell our products across the country.
 These DSAs may not perform their obligations satisfactorily or in compliance with law or may be part of unlawful/unethical behavior which may adversely affect the business and reputation of our Company.